maxoldnr/java-hello-world/README.md

 # java-hello-world
-first hello world programme to deploy on heroku or others It's my edit file for another branch
+1. first hello world programme to deploy on heroku or others.
+2. It's my edit file for another branch.